CamronWalker/markdown-lds-scriptures/Pearl of Great Price/01 Moses/Moses 7.md

 ###### 24
 24 And there came generation upon generation; and Enoch was high and lifted up, even in the bosom of the Father, and of the Son of Man; and behold, the power of Satan was upon all the face of the earth.
 ###### 25
-25 And he saw angels descending out of heaven; and he heard a loud voice saying: Wo, wo be unto the inhabitants of the earth.
+25 And he saw angels descending out of heaven; and he heard a loud voice saying: Wo, wo be unto the [[All People of Earth|inhabitants of the earth]].
 ###### 26
 26 And he beheld Satan; and he had a great chain in his hand, and it veiled the whole face of the earth with darkness; and he looked up and laughed, and his angels rejoiced.
 ###### 27